Upgrade Your Speakers Hassle-free

 Upgrade Your Surround Speakers Last—But Don’t Forget Them!

-Once you have upgraded your system to a rejuvenated 5.1, it may be time to consider adding those surround back speakers you held off on or couldn’t support early on in your system building process.
-With 7.1 you can really accentuate your music and you can also experience more discrete surround effects, with the rear channels supplying a much needed aspect of “from behind” surround sound effects.
+Once you have upgraded your system to a rejuvenated 5.1, it may be time to consider adding those surround back or Atmos speakers you held off on or couldn’t support early on in your system building process.
+With 7.1.2 or 5.1.4 you can really accentuate your music and you can also experience more discrete surround effects, with the rear channels supplying a much-needed aspect of “from behind” surround sound effects and Atmos providing height information.

 When it’s time to upgrade, follow these steps and you’re sure to not go wrong in upgrading your system gradually over time.
 Of course, if you come into money suddenly and want to upgrade your entire system, then this article won’t be of much use—but it all and perhaps spend your money in priority order of this article.